theupdateframework/taps/tap4.md

 These files would be updated following the steps detailed in [this section](#downloading-metadata-and-target-files).

-The value of the "mapping" key is a list.
+The value of the "mapping" key is a priority-ordered list that maps paths (i.e., target names) to the specific repositories.
 Every member in this list is a dictionary with at least two keys:

 * "paths" specifies a list of target paths of patterns.
 A desired target must